 The Standing Committee on Scrutiny and Constitutional Affairs deals with two key areas; matters relating to the Storting’s supervisory authority and constitutional matters

-a. records of proceedings etc. of the Council of State, cf. Section 75, subparagraph f, of the Constitution,
+a) records of proceedings etc. of the Council of State, cf. § 75, subparagraph f) of the Constitution;

-b. the annual report from the Government concerning the follow-up of resolutions of the Storting containing requests to the Government and concerning Private Member’s Motions submitted by the Storting to the Government for consideration and comments,
+b) the annual report from the Government concerning the follow-up of resolutions of the Storting containing petitions to the Government and concerning Private Member’s Motions submitted to the Government for consideration and comments;

-c. documents from the Office of the Auditor General, and other matters
+c) documents from the Office of the Auditor General, and other matters relating to the Office of the Auditor General’s activities;

-d. reports from the Parliamentary Ombudsman for Public Administration and other matters concerning the Ombudsman’s activities,
+d) reports from the Parliamentary Ombudsman for Public Administration and other matters relating to the Ombudsman’s activities;

-e. reports from the Storting’s Committee for the Monitoring of Intelligence, Surveillance and Security Services and other matters concerning the committee’s activities,
+e) reports from the Norwegian Parliamentary Intelligence Oversight Committee and other matters concerning the committee’s activities;

-f. reports from the Storting's Accountability Select Commitee and commissions of inquiry appointed by the Storting.
+f) reports from the Storting's Accountability Select Committee and commissions of inquiry appointed by the Storting."

 The Storting’s supervisory authority is there to ensure that the Government and public administration implement decisions taken in the Storting.
 The Storting has established three independent supervisory bodies to assist in this work: